 In the single flow study, whitewater boaters can provide input immediately after completing individual boating trips using the single flow survey.
 If the boater completes multiple trips over the study season or has past experiences over a wide range of water year types, the boater can fill out the flow comparison survey.

-The surveys will be available online to expand the pool of study participants, regardless of geographic location or schedule.
-SCE will provide the flow for each individual boating trip based on the data provided.
-The goal of the survey is to improve the precision for developing flow preferences for a variety of watercraft types.
+The surveys will be available at identified take-out locations along the bypass reach and also be available online.
+SCE will identify the flow for each individual boating trip based on the data provided.

-SCE will make a good-faith effort to inform the boating community in advance when hydrologic conditions are within the boatable flow ranges identified in the Level 1 and/or Level 2 assessments.
-If flows are anticipated to be within the boatable flow ranges, SCE will reach out to Kern River Boaters, AW, Los Angeles Kayak Club, and Dreamflows.
+SCE will make a good-faith effort to inform the boating community in advance when hydrologic conditions are within the boatable flow ranges identified in the Level 1 and/or

+Level 2 assessments.
+If flows are anticipated to be within the boatable flow ranges, SCE will reach out to Kern River Boaters, American Whitewater, Los Angeles Kayak Club, and Dreamflows.
 This is not a guarantee of a particular flow, just an indication that there may be the possibility for boating in the bypass reach.
 SCE will attempt (good faith effort) to give boaters advance notice to plan trips to the river using information on flow releases from Lake Isabella and forecasting technology available to SCE at the time of study.
 Ideally, boaters will be notified 2 to 3 days in advance to plan a trip.

-The On-water Whitewater Boating Assessment described above will include the following elements:
+The single flow study will include the following elements: